oracle-livelabs/analytics-ai/modern-data-warehouse/perform-analysis/perform-analysis-v2.md

     ![Select Connections](./images/go-to-connections-tab.png "Select Connections")

-6. Click on the ellipses menu on the extreme right of the connection’s name and select inspect.
+6. Click on the ellipses menu on the extreme right of the row with the connection entry and select inspect.

     ![Inspect Connection](./images/inspect-connection.png "Inspect Connection")